 The time had come for Luke to play his trump card.
 ‘When I noticed that the basement wall had been repainted, I conducted some inquiries to see if any building supplies had been purchased while you were in Manhattan…’ Luke removed the printout from Harrisons Hardware and Building Supplies from his folder.
 He handed it to Megan.

-Megan’s eyes didn’t move.
-She nodded slowly while staring blankly at the delivery docket.
+Megan nodded slowly.
 ‘Yes…it’s Kirk’s signature.’
 Her confused eyes lifted to meet Luke’s.
 ‘Why was all this purchased…?’ she asked.

 Luke didn’t answer her question.
-He opened the file in his hand and slid out a copy of the transaction statement from their joint account, which he obtained under warrant.
+He opened his file and slid out a copy of the transaction statement from their joint account, which he obtained under warrant.

-While holding onto the record he indicated to Megan the $220 transaction at Harrisons Hardware and Building Supplies on Saturday the 3rd of this month verified the purchase was paid for from their account.
+He indicated to Megan the $220 transaction at Harrisons Hardware and Building Supplies on Saturday the 3rd of this month verified the purchase was paid for from their account.
 And given she was in Manhattan at the time, it verified the purchase was made by Kirk.
-Megan held a prolonged stare at the banking record in silence.
+Megan stared at the banking record in silence.

 Luke motioned towards the street.
 ‘I have a team of specialists waiting in the street at the moment…’ he said, Luke removed the search warrant from his file.
-‘I want to look behind the wall in the basement,’ he said as he handed the copy search warrant to Megan.
+‘I want to look behind the wall in the basement.’
+He handed the copy search warrant to Megan.

-Megan accepted the warrant and glanced at it briefly.
-Without reading it she lifted her pained eyes to Luke.
+Megan accepted the warrant and passed a cursory glance over it.
 ‘What for…What are you looking for behind my wall, Detective…?’
-Megan asked.

-Megan accompanied the police search team down into the basement.
-She stood off to the side with her arms crossed.
+Megan accompanied the police search team down into the basement where she stood off to the side with her arms crossed.
 A female officer stood by her side.